-expression Creative emerged as transformative force at GPW24, offering new avenues for advancing peace and reconciliation.
-Fernando Cometto. event's first artist-in-residence, captivated participants by creating a live painting that symbolized the themes of dialogue, innocence, and resilience, later auctioned to support social cohesion initiatives.
+Creative expression emerged as a transformative force at GPW24, offering new avenues for advancing peace and reconciliation.
+Fernando Cometto, the event's first artist-in-residence, captivated participants by creating a live painting that symbolized the themes of dialogue, innocence, and resilience, later auctioned to support social cohesion initiatives.
 Arts and Peace sessions explored the role of music, storytelling, and performance in building empathy and hope.
-Performances like Valeria's rendition of "Imagine" and sportsfocused discussions demonstrated universal language of creative and physical expression in uniting divided communities.
+Performances like Valeria's rendition of "Imagine" and sportsfocused discussions demonstrated the universal language of creative and physical expression in uniting divided communities.
 These initiatives highlighted the power of nontraditional tools, from art and sports to cultural exhibits, in inspiring action and cultivating peace in deeply divided societies.